nitinls/eks-kubeflow-cloudformation-quick-start/README.md

 # eks-kubeflow-cloudformation-quick-start -

+Why?

+The CF and scripts in this git repo can be used to stand up an EKS cluster which is also running KubeFlow and Sagemaker operators for Kubernetes.
+For people who wish to start using KubeFlow and Sagemaker operator without spending any time on installation of underlying infrastructure and tools can benefit from this repo.

-Steps#
+# Steps#

 1) Create a new Key-pair in AWS Console.

 2) Execute the Cloudformation template cfv1 (we will need the key-pair from the first step).

-3) The cfv1 will run for about 30 minutes and will setup a Linux Jump Box/Bastion Host VM with eksctl and kubectl , setup EKS, KubeFlow and Sagemaker operators for k8s.
+3) The cfv1 will run for about 30 minutes and will setup a Linux Jump Box with eksctl and kubectl, setup EKS, KubeFlow and Sagemaker operators for k8s.

+4) and lastly, the script will setup Cloud9.

-#Draft Deletion/Roll-Back steps-
+# Draft Deletion/Roll-Back steps-

 1) eksctl delete cluster (eksworkshop-eksctlv10)
 2) Delete IAM OIDC